Shabbat Dinner

 Determine a time to start (as close to sundown as possible on Friday evening)

-Invite family, friends, and neighbors - it’s a communal time
+Invite family, friends, neighbors, and the poor - it’s a communal time

 Consider turning off phones before beginning, and even having a phone box in another room for people to leave their devices